justinmklam/personal-blog/content/posts/2026/02/beginners-guide-split-keyboards/index.md

 - [**Home row mods:**](https://precondition.github.io/home-row-mods) Giving home row keys (`ASDF` + `JKL;`) double duty to also act as modifier keys (`SHIFT`, `CTRL`, `ALT`, `GUI`) when held
 - [**Callum style mods**](https://github.com/callum-oakley/qmk_firmware/tree/master/users/callum): Similar to home row mods, but combined with one shot keys to remove the dependency on timing

-If you don’t know where to start with creating your own keymap, you can draw inspiration from existing ones on KeymapDB.
+If you don’t know where to start with creating your own keymap, you can draw inspiration from existing ones on [KeymapDB](https://keymapdb.com/).
+For 36 key keyboards, the [Miryoku](https://github.com/manna-harbour/miryoku) keymap is a good place to start.
 ### What About Using a Non-QWERTY Layout?
 Some choose to also change to an alternative layout like Dvorak, Colemak or other, since QWERTY is not designed with ergonomics in mind.
 However, learning a new layout requires even more time, and I personally haven’t gone down this route since the benefits of a column stagger and split keyboard are sufficient enough for me (and I reckon most people as well).